Rieldans

-Riel (or Rieldans) is a Khoisan word for an ancient celebratory dance performed by the San (also known as Bushmen), Nama and Khoi.
+Riel (or Rieldans) is a Afrikaans word for an ancient celebratory dance performed by the San (also known as Bushmen), Nama and Khoi.
 It is considered one of the oldest dancing styles of indigenous South Africa.
 Also known as Ikhapara by the Nama, it is danced at an energetic pace and demands a lot of fancy footwork.

 Etymology

 The dance was not originally called "riel".
 The original Khoisan and San languages had mostly disappeared and in South Africa these groups mostly speak Afrikaans.
 The word was later borrowed from "reel", a Scottish folk dance and in Afrikaans the dance became known as the "riel".